AlcoholRehabHelp Logo

 • Palpitations

-When individuals consume alcohol with Ambien, these side effects can worsen.
-Also, because alcohol is a diuretic, women who are on their period are at an increased risk of serious dehydration.
+When you consume alcohol with Ambien, these side effects can worsen.
+Alcohol is also a diuretic, so women on their period are at an increased risk of dehydration.

 Sponsored